Testing for Stack Traces (OWASP-IG-XXX)

-If the application responds with stack traces that are not managed it could reveals potentially useful information for an attacker.
-This information could then be used, by the attacker, to bring successive attacks.
-Provide debugging information as a result of operations that generate errors is considered a bad practice due to the fact that relative paths to the point where the application is installed or how objects are referenced internally are shown to the user which can draw benefit for a successive attack.
+If the application responds with stack traces that are not managed it could reveal information useful to attackers.
+This information could then be used in further attacks.
+Providing debugging information as a result of operations that generate errors is considered a bad practice due to multiple reasons.
+For example, it may contain information on internal workings of the application such as relative paths of the point where the application is installed or how objects are referenced internally.

 Black Box testing and example

 There are a variety of techniques that will cause exception messages to be sent in an HTTP response.
 Note that in most cases this will be an HTML page, but exceptions can be sent as part of SOAP or REST responses too.